elouanhaquin/elouanhaquin/README.md

 </h3>

 🎲 You can see some on my <a href="https://www.elouan-haquin.com/"  target="_blank"  >Portfolio </a> ! </br>
-But I'm currently working on a <a href="https://github.com/elouanhaquin/Minecraft"  target="_blank"  > Minecraft Clone </a>  !
+I'm currently working on a <a href="https://github.com/elouanhaquin/Minecraft"  target="_blank"  > Minecraft Clone </a>  !

 - 💬 Feel free to contact me at haquin.elouan@gmail.com